MnAnX/infrastructure/README.md

 # Infra
-Framework I use to quickly build up scalable services in Lego-style.
+Framework I write to quickly build up scalable services in Lego-style.

-It helps me to write a simple distributed service in 5 mins, so I can focus on business logic.
-Or to experiment in different distribution scenarios.
+It helps to write a simple distributed service in 5 mins, so you can focus on business logic, or to experiment in different distribution scenarios.

 ## ZMQ Server
 It's a lightweight, easily embedded master-slave server that communicates through ZeroMQ.
 You can add workers either on the localhost or remote hosts.
 Server dispatches workload evenly amongst all available workers.
 ### Single server
-An example of how to create a simple server that runs on one host:
+An example of a single host server:

     public static void main(String[] args) throws Exception {
       	ZmqServer server = new ZmqServer(clientPort, workerPort);